71/asmdot/README.md

 ## Docs
 The directory of each language (list available above) contains the documentation for said language.
-Furthermore, a [hacking](./HACKING.md) is available for those who want to extend or improve ASM.
+Furthermore, a [hacking](./HACKING.md) guide is available for those who want to extend or improve ASM.